Creasser/Blakes-Bookshelf/README.md

 ## Digital Bookcase

 This web application allows users to keep a digital version of their bookcase.
+Users are able to add books to the bookcase through a controlled form component.
+Each book in the collection has its own personal page that displays additional data.
-This application uses react.js to create the frontend.
-It utilizes react-router-dom to implement client side routing to the applicaition.
+This application uses react.js to create the frontend. useState, useEffect, and react-router-dom were used to assist in the frontend developement of this project.
+It utilizes react-router-dom to implement client side routing to the applicaition and create a single page application.
 The backend of the applicaiton is mocked by json-server with a db.json file.

-This web application uses json-server to mock the backend with a db.json file.
-It also utilizes react-router-dom.